Nominations are now closed. The 2016 winner will be announced in February.

 The selected individual will be an engaged citizen who has successfully demonstrated the willingness to step forward and take risks in order to solve problems and achieve results in the areas of education, government, the arts and sciences, or industry.

-The inaugural recipient in 2014, Holly Block ’80, is the Executive Director of the Bronx Museum of the Arts and recently served as the co-commissioner of the United States Pavilion at the 55th Venice Biennale.
+- Holly Block ’80, the inaugural recipient in 2014, is the Executive Director of the Bronx Museum of the Arts and recently served as the co-commissioner of the United States Pavilion at the 55th Venice Biennale.
 Under her leadership, the museum has not only earned international acclaim but become an engine for community revitalization.
-The 2015 award recipient was Victoria Sammartino '99, the founder of Voices UnBroken.
-Inspired by her experience teaching poetry readings on Rikers Island while a student, she began the nonprofit dedicated giving vulnerable young people opportunity for creative self-expression, one year after graduating from Bennington.
-More information about the 2016 award recipient will appear here in February.

-Nominations are accepted in the fall—more information will be shared here in September.
+Nominations for the 2017 award will be open in September.